mcpcpc/kirc/index.md

 ## About

-**kirc** ("KISS for IRC") is a tiny open-source Internet Relay Chat (IRC) client designed with usability and cross-platform compatibility in mind.
+**kirc** ("KISS for IRC") is a tiny open-source Internet Relay Chat (IRC) client designed with *usability* and *cross-platform compatibility* in mind.

 ## Features

 *   No dependencies other than a C99 compiler.
-*   Native SASL PLAIN and EXTERNAL authentication support.
+*   SASL PLAIN and EXTERNAL authentication support.
-*   TLS/SSL protocol capable (via external TLS utilities).
+*   TLS/SSL protocol support (via external TLS utilities).
 *   Full chat history logging.
 *   Multi-channel joining at server connection.
 *   Simple command aliases and full support for all RFC 2812 commands.
-*   Easy color scheme definition via ANSI 8-bit colors.
+*   Easy customized color scheme definition.

 ## Installation